Ga verder naar de inhoud

 Introduction to the day

 Keynote by Elena Polivtseva, independent researcher and a co-founder of Culture Policy Room: Things exist by grace of their relations: What are the arts through the eyes of the others?
 Which role?
 What purpose?
-Listen to Elena Polivtseva’s take on the state of culture 2025 (referring to the State of Culture Report by Elena Polivtseva, published by Culture Action Europe).
+Listen to Elena Polivtseva’s take on the state of culture 2025 (referring to the State of Culture Report by Elena Polivtseva, commissioned by Culture Action Europe).

 Introduction to the 8 parallel workshops

-10.30-12.30 | The Summit Workshops - in parallel
+10.30-12.30 | The Summit Workshops - in parallel (check the practical guide for the workshop locations' detailed address)

-12.30-14.30 | Lunch at The Hub
+12.30-14.15 | Lunch at The Hub

 13.30-14.15 | Meet and Greet – Pitching Time at The Hub